This post may contain affiliate links. Please see my full disclosure for more information.

 - ABSORBENT FOR LEAK-PROOF CONFIDENCE: The #1 selling disposable nursing pads in the US.
 Lansinoh Stay Dry Disposable Nursing Pads feature one-way moisture technology and a waterproof lining for leak-proof confidence.

 - SUPER SOFT COMFORT: Lansinoh Stay Dry Disposable Nursing Pads feature a quilted honeycomb layer for a dry and comfortable feeling.
+We recommend changing the pad often to maintain healthy skin, if possible after every feeding.

 - DISCREET & CONVENIENT: These nursing pads feature a contoured shape that ensures a comfortable & discreet fit even when wet.
 Each pad is individually wrapped for convenience on the go.
 Two adhesive strips keep the pad in place.